May 20, 2019

 GTM is one of my all-time favorite tools that has saved me a lot of time and helped become agiler and marketing/web analytics.
 In this Google Tag Manager tutorial for beginners, you’ve learned that GTM is like a middleman between a website/app and 3rd party tools (e.g. Google Analytics, Google Ads, Facebook pixel).

-Back in the old days (which are still continuing till this moment), all tracking codes were controlled by developers who had to add them to the website’s source code.
+Back in the old days (which are still continuing until this moment), all tracking codes were controlled by developers who had to add them to the website’s source code.
 This workflow caused several problems.
 To name a couple of them:

 - Developers were too busy, therefore, marketers/web analysts had to wait days or even weeks to have their tracking codes implemented.